GStreamer/gstreamer/subprojects/gst-docs/markdown/additional/design/meta.md

 metadata, we can’t do this for all metadata and thus we need some other way.

-One proposition is to tag the metadata type with keywords that specify what it functionally refers too.
-We could, for example, tag the metadata for the regions of interest with a tag that notes that the metadata refers to absolute pixel positions.
-A transform could then know that the metadata is not valid anymore when the position of the pixels changed (due to rotation, flipping, scaling and so on).
+Each type of GstMeta has an array of tags.
+They describe what transformation the GstMeta is sensitive to.
+For example, the "video-size" tag indicate that the meta needs to be transform if the frame is resized.A transform could then know that the metadata is not valid anymore when the position of the pixels changed (due to rotation, flipping, scaling and so on).

 ## Subbuffers